 Turning to the euro area and Japan, there is a sharper decline in quarterly real GDP growth in Q2 than in the United States, partly because of the fiscal support in the United States in Q2, and perhaps partly because of the leap year effect in Q1 in Japan.
 While euro area inflation is high through 2008 (although less than in the United States), Japanese inflation remains considerably lower.
-This difference is related to the negative output gap in Japan, although partly offset by the greater appreciation of the currency in the euro area.
-Euro area interest rates remain high in 2008 in the face of continuing relatively high inflation, while Japanese interest rates remain low.
+This difference is somewhat surprising in the light of the greater appreciation of the currency in the euro area and the similarity in the path of the output gap.
+Euro area interest rates remain high in 2008 in the face of continuing relatively high inflation, while Japanese interest rates move up very gradually through the year.
 The cyclical movements of the euro area economy and especially those of the Japanese economy are somewhat more muted than those of the US economy.
+As was apparent in the impulse response functions to shocks to oil prices and the BLT ${US}$ variable, the US economy is more sensitive to movements in oil prices and US bank lending tightening than are the other two economies.